An "Opinion Reproduction Number" for Infodemics in a Bounded-Confidence Content-Spreading Process on Networks: Introduction

 One strategy to gain insight into the mechanisms that underlie observations in social-media systems is by studying mathematical models of opinion dynamics on networks~\cite{noorazar2020classical,noorazar2020recent,peralta2022}.
 Opinion models take a variety of forms.
 The nodes of a network represent agents, and the edges between agents indicate social and/or communication ties between agents.
-The opinions of the agents can take either discrete values (e.g., $+1$ or $-1$) or continuous values (e.g., in the interval $[-1,1]$, with $-1$ the most liberal opinion and $+1$ the most conservative opinion).
+The opinions of the agents can take either discrete values (e.g., $+1$ or $-1$) or continuous values (e.g., in the interval $[-1,1]$, with $-1$ {representing} the most liberal opinion and $+1$ {representing} the most conservative opinion).
 When two (or more) adjacent agents interact, one or more of them updates their opinion according to some rule.
-One popular type of model of opinion dynamics are \emph{bounded-confidence models} (BCMs)~\cite{lorenz2007continuous,meng2018opinion,bernardo2024}, in which agents have continuous-valued opinions and interacting agents compromise their opinions by some amount if and only if their opinions are sufficiently close to each other.
+One popular type of {opinion model is a \emph{bounded-confidence model} (BCM)}~\cite{lorenz2007continuous,meng2018opinion,bernardo2024}, in which agents have continuous-valued opinions and interacting agents compromise their opinions by some amount if and only if their opinions are sufficiently close to each other.
 There have been numerous studies of BCMs, which have been generalized in many ways.
-Recent studies have incorporated phenomena such as media outlets with fixed opinions~\cite{brooks2020model}, polyadic interactions (i.e., interactions between three or more agents) \cite{hickok2022bounded, wang2022opinion}, noise \cite{goddard2022noisy}, asymmetric confidence intervals \cite{bernardo2022finite}, cost of opinion change \cite{schawe2020collective}, agents with heterogeneous activity levels \cite{grace2023}, smooth interaction kernels (in the form of sigmoidal functions) to describe how agents influence each other \cite{brooks2022emergence}, opinion repulsion \cite{kann2023repulsive}, homophilic adaptivity of network structure \cite{kan2023adaptive}, preserving connectivity of the interaction network \cite{li2020bounded}, and adaptive confidence bounds \cite{grace-jerry2023}.
+Recent studies have incorporated phenomena such as media outlets with fixed opinions~\cite{brooks2020model}, polyadic interactions (i.e., interactions between three or more agents) \cite{hickok2022bounded, wang2022opinion}, noise \cite{goddard2022noisy}, asymmetric confidence {bounds} \cite{bernardo2022finite}, {the cost of opinion changes} \cite{schawe2020collective}, agents with heterogeneous activity levels \cite{grace2023}, smooth interaction kernels (in the form of sigmoidal functions) to describe how agents influence each other \cite{brooks2022emergence}, opinion repulsion \cite{kann2023repulsive}, homophilic adaptivity of network structure \cite{kan2023adaptive}, {dynamics with ``no one left behind"} \cite{li2020bounded}, and adaptive confidence bounds \cite{grace-jerry2023}.